Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 The more serious the plot we create, the more "adult" themes we raise, the more logical, coherent and consistent the world behind these themes should be.
 It doesn't mean that the world should be realistic, no, magic, evil wizards, house elves, and goblin bankers can easily be in a serious plot, but they must act within the framework of a correspondingly developed (internal) logic of the world.

 The world of Harry Potter was created for a fairy tale (with very high quality!) and the author could not adapt it for serious storytelling.
 I'm not even sure it's possible.
-The lines of all the leading characters start in a fairy tale and, in my opinion, could not be transferred to the drama plot without losing their authenticity.
+The lines of all the leading characters start in a fairy tale and, in my opinion, could not be transferred to the dramatic plot without losing their authenticity.

 - The whimsical "wild" traditions of Hogwarts fit perfectly within a fairy tale about the coolest magical university, but in the context of a drama, they drag Hogwarts' authority (as a central educational institution) down to rock bottom.
 - The wonderful original community of fairy-tale wizards from the first books turns into a closed, decadent, conservative, racist, corrupt reservation in the last books.